kr4us3r/tasker-cli/README.md

 # Tasker CLI

-A a simple CLI tool for managing tasks.
+A simple CLI tool for managing tasks.

 ## Overview